Danish DPA Cookie Consent Guidelines: 6 Easy Compliance Tips (With Examples)

-On its part, the DMI acknowledged its non-compliant practices and promised to make changes and make its cookie banner compliant with data protection principles.
+DMI acknowledged its non-compliant practices and promised to make changes and make its cookie banner compliant with data protection principles.

 5 Key Takeaways from the Danish DPA (Datatilsynet) Decision in the DMI.dk Case for Businesses

-- Consent is the legal basis when collecting and sharing data with Google: Since DMI is a public body, consent is the applicable GDPR legal basis for processing user data on its website.
+- Consent is the legal basis when collecting and sharing data with Google: Because DMI is a public body, consent, rather than legitimate interest, is the applicable GDPR legal basis for processing user data on its website.
 However, you should be aware that, as a private company, you need to receive prior consent before collecting and sharing personal information with adtech partners.

 What are the Danish DPA Cookie Consent Guidelines?

-- You do not process data before prior consent is given
+- You do not process data before prior consent is given.

-- You provide users with information about the different types of cookies you have on your website, their purposes, and reasons why you need to process their personal information
+- You provide users with information about the different types of cookies you have on your website, their purposes, and reasons why you need to process their personal information.

 - You are keeping logs of what users have given consent to and how you obtained their consent.